Alex B. LeBlanc, guest contributor

 The results, says Simard, will be worth it.
 “Adaptive optics is what is going to make a telescope like TMT reach its full scientific potential.
 The science we will be able to do will be mind-blowing.”

-Alex B. LeBlanc is a B.C.-based science writer, editor, and publications consultant.
+Alex B. LeBlanc is a B.C.-based science writer and editor..